up42/docs/source/up42-blocks/data/sobloo-s5p.rst

 Output format
 -------------

-The output GeoJSON contains the metadata as returned by the Sobloo API, with the ``up42.data.scene.netcdf`` capability mapping to the directory containing the `netcdf`_ for the scene.
+The output GeoJSON contains the metadata as returned by the upstream provider API, `Sobloo <https://sobloo.eu>`_.
+The ``up42.data.scene.netcdf`` capability maps to the directory containing the `netcdf`_ for the scene.
 Example output GeoJSON:

 .. code-block:: javascript